iNavFlight/inav/docs/MixerProfile.md

 ### RC mode settings

 It is recommend that the pilot uses a RC mode switch to activate modes or switch profiles.
+Profile files Switching is not available until the runtime sensor calibration is done.
+Switching is NOT available when navigation mode is activate or position controller is activate, including altitude hold.

 `mixer_profile` 1 will be used as default, `mixer_profile` 2 will be used when the `MIXER PROFILE 2` mode box is activated.
 Once successfully set, you can see the profiles / model preview etc. will switch accordingly when you view the relevant INAV Configurator tabs.
 Checking these tabs in the INAV Configurator will help make the setup easier.